 So I wrote an advertisement as an au pair.
 I love children and I thought this could be an opportunity to discover the country day by day with the help of a Swedish family.
 In the end I found a wonderful family, we met on Skype and after 2 weeks I took the plane to Stockholm.

-What was the biggest obstacle when you first came here?
+What was the biggest obstacle when moved to Sweden from Italy?

 The first obstacle was the time of dinner.
 In Sweden the dinner time is at 6.00pm, in Italy it’s at 8.00pm.
 It was very strange for me to have an early dinner and during the first days I was hungry again at 10.00 pm.